Movable units are movable buildings that can be set up in the backyard of a friend, relative or carer’s home.

 People can use the funds to buy the services or supports they need.
 This includes (but is not limited to) things that may help them stay at home.

-We have more information about individual support packages on the DHHS Services website.
+We have more information about individual support packages on the DFFH Services website.